More about Google Cloud Storage

 Not all data are created equal.
 Some are more important than others, and others are so cold they’d never be in use.
-When it comes to data that is stored as objects in Google Cloud Platform, there is a storage class to fit the data’s usage pattern.
+When it comes to data that is stored as objects in Google Cloud Storage, there is a storage class to fit the data’s usage pattern.
 But what can you do if those usage patterns change over time?

 In Google Cloud—for which NetApp® Cloud Volumes ONTAP is now available—the object storage service is aptly named Google Cloud Storage (GCS).
 This article will introduce you to the basics of GCS, such as the different storage classes, and practical steps on how to add/remove data and switch data between different storage classes so you can find the repository that best fits your data’s usage pattern at a given time.